 Fuerteventura boasts the most beautiful beaches in the Atlantic, romantic windmills and delicious fish specialties.
 Visitors can diversify the beach fun on the warmest of the islands by exploring the colorful underwater life, surfing or one of the many other water sports.
 A frequent destination for trips is the nearby island of Lobos, which captivates with its beautiful coastline, dramatic scenery inland and a number of wild reptiles, birds and mammals.
 With a little luck, you can watch flocks of frolicking dolphins or roundheads.

 The volcanic island of Lanzarote will captivate you with its pleasantly relaxed atmosphere, interesting architecture and excellent level of accommodation services.
 Luxury resorts alternate with the arid volcanic landscape, steep cliffs, caves and secluded beaches, where enthusiastic surfers await their wave of life.
 On more than nine dozen beaches, you can choose between white, golden or exotic-looking dark volcanic sand.
 The local cuisine is also diverse, in which rabbit and fish meat, fresh or stewed vegetables and, above all, great local wine play a prime.

 La Palma: Stars within reach

 Unlike other islands, La Palma is covered with lush greenery.
-It is not a classic beach destination, visitors come here mainly for natural beauty, excellent cuisine and a peaceful atmosphere.
-In addition to lush greenery and azure sea distances, La Palma offers one of the most breathtaking views of the night sky.
+It is not a classic beach destination, visitors come here mainly for natural beauty, excellent cuisine, and a peaceful atmosphere.
+In addition to lush greenery and azure sea distances, La Palma offers one of the most breathtaking night sky views.